i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

              Type 5 is a encrypted LS2
              Type 7 is a meta LS2
   LeaseSet: type specified above
-  Signing Private Key: type as inferred from the lease set signature
+  Encryption Private Keys: One for each public key in the lease set, in the same order
-                       (by dest signing key or transient key) Not present for Meta LS2 Encryption Private Keys: One for each public key in the lease set, in the same order Types as inferred from the public keys in the lease set Not present for Meta LS2
+                           Types as inferred from the public keys in the lease set Not present for Meta LS2